Everything You Need To Know About Charcoal

 What is charcoal?

-Charcoal is a black porous solid created by removing water and other elements from vegetation substances such as wood.
+Charcoal is a black porous solid created by removing water and other elements from wood.
 While most of us know it can be used for cooking; charcoal and its powder form, biochar, actually have many uses.
 Charcoal is used in medicine as it neutralises toxic substances, and biochar is great for soil and can help with plant growth.

 Let’s be honest though, we’re here to talk about cooking with charcoal, specifically lumpwood charcoal.